Group Dog Training Near Springfield, MO

 Dogs and Owners, Learning Together

 Dog training is a constantly changing industry.
-Semi-private classes help students not only learn from their instructors, but also to learn from one another.
+Group classes help students not only learn from their instructors, but also to learn from one another.
 If one dog is having an attention or barking issue, students can observe the proper training techniques should they need them in the future.

 Every dog and every owner is different.
-Most of our human and canine personalities will play out in a semi-private class.
+Most of our human and canine personalities will play out in a group class.
 While some may see these as distractions, we see them as training opportunities.
 In the same way that parents learn from other parents.
 Dog owners can learn from other dog owners.

 “When we punish our dogs and don’t let them know what they are doing that is good, they often focus on the timing of the punishment and don’t understand what to do instead of the undesirable behavior.
 They just do nothing or avoid looking.
 That may make the behavior stop, but it often times causes fallout such as snapping, biting, or worse.
 This behavior of doing nothing to keep out of trouble is a term we call learned helplessness.
 They don’t understand what they did wrong, so they just stand still and wait to see what someone is going to do next.
 If they aren’t noticed, maybe Dad won’t get stressed out… The fallout that often occurs, is just their way of trying to communicate without the signal you did not like the first time they told you.”
 Carrie Galvan, Professional Dog Trainer